mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 Hope you are intersted in joining us on a trip this fall.
 Its a great time of learning and its always lots of fun!

 - The Friday night pool sessions are starting up very soon.
-Our first pool session will be Friday September 20th, 2013, 8.30pm - 9.30 in the Ivor Wynne Centre (IWC) and will continue at the same time a place for the remainder of the year.
+Our first pool session will be Friday September 20th, 2013, 8.30pm - 9.30 in the Ivor Wynne Centre (IWC) and will continue at the same time and place for the remainder of the year.

 - The club has kayaks and skirts available for members (and those that are curious) that do not possess a boat.
 You only need to bring a swimsuit and a towel.